 It has a crystal that is resistant to being scratched and a case that measures 42 millimeters in diameter and is made of stainless steel.
 As a consequence of this, the overall appearance is quite glossy.
 Under the hands of the watch are three smaller dials called sub-dials.
 These dials show the day of the week and the date.
 This piece of handicraft is a testament to the Orient's outstanding artisanship and valuable addition to anyone's wardrobe.

-Both Seiko and Orient make interesting chronograph watches in their respective lines of timepieces.
+Both Seiko and Orient make interesting chronograph watches in their respective lines of Smartwatches.
 But this time, Seiko comes out on top, albeit barely.
 There is no denying that the Orient chronographs are dainty and feature a svelte profile.
 Nevertheless, the watches made by Seiko have a more fashionable look, superior functionality, and a higher caliber.
 As a result, they are also the market leaders in chronograph watches.

 In a nutshell, it is not possible to definitively state that either Seiko or Orient is the superior brand.
 Seiko watches are typically more accurate than those made by Orient, despite the fact that Orient watches have a highly elegant appearance.
-On the other hand, in comparison to its competitor, Seiko has produced a greater number of high-quality timepieces.
+On the other hand, in comparison to its competitor, Seiko has produced a greater number of high-quality Smartwatches.
 There is no question that Seiko controls the entirety of the Japanese market.
 Despite the fact that Orient is a Seiko subsidiary, the company has managed to stay in business because of its unique design aesthetic.

 Therefore, we are unable to choose for you, but we do hope that the information presented here has provided you with some food for thought.